Addressing the market’s needs

 Since 2015, the imec.istart program has launched five special business tracks: Logistics & Mobility; BlueHealth (focusing on eHealth applications); Media, Telecom & Entertainment; BlueSpace (for start-ups in SpaceTech); and the latest FinTech, InsurTech and CyberSecurity.

-The special incubation tracks offer additional support for the start-ups active in those respective market verticals.
+The special tracks offer additional support for the start-ups active in those respective market verticals.
 This could include additional financial means (on top of the €50,000 that is part of the general mec.istart offering), specialized coaching, and access to the supporting partners’ networks, expert knowledge and available technologies.